A Mother’s Perspective: Finding the Right Pediatric Cardiologist

 How did I choose Gabe’s cardiologist?
 Initially he was chosen for me by the hospital.
 Then I chose him after doing a lot of research.
 He studied at top institutions, and his research, clinical interests and publications were very impressive.
 He was located at a top children’s hospital which has specialized programs in both pediatric congenital heart disease and adult congenital heart disease.
 And online I found nothing but good comments and strong statistics.
 But we’ve stayed with him for 20 years for reasons that you can’t necessarily learn ahead of time:

-He answers all of my questions.
 He’s gotten to know Gabe and our family quite well over the last 20 years.
 During those first initial appointments, he would see my list of questions and say, “Why don’t we start with your list first?”
 If there were 40 questions, he would answer them all, and I never once felt rushed.
-Gabe would also ask questions from the age of 5 to 20 and he answers them all.
+Gabe also asked questions from the age of 5 to 20.

-He’s earned our trust.
 There was a time early in Gabe’s diagnosis when his cardiologist recommended we get a second opinion.
 This made me realize a couple of things.
 He’s self-confident and yet knows when it would be valuable to get another professional’s perspective.
 Most importantly, he truly has Gabe’s best interest in mind.

 And I’m so glad that he did.
-I realized that while our families and friends were incredibly supportive of the challenges we faced with Gabe’s heart defect, the people who could truly understand what we were going through were the families who had been through it before.
+Our families and friends were incredibly supportive during Gabe’s journey.
+But the people who could truly understand what we were going through were other families who had been through it before.
 His cardiologist also warned me that I shouldn’t compare Gabe to another kid with the same condition because even if two kids have the same defect, the manifestation will be unique for every individual.
 Every kid is different, but every Mom has the same fears, questions, and concerns.
 It was the camaraderie and support and connections with other families who have been there that was invaluable to us.
 Through my 20 years I have learned so much from these families.
 I needed them to cry with me and to celebrate the good times.
 I have helped new moms and now moms with teenagers like Gabe.
 Receiving the help is a great experience and giving is very rewarding.

 As parents, we assume the role of “rock” and try to hold it together for our kids.
 This job has never come naturally to me, even as Gabe has grown up.
-I know that being strong for him was made easier by the trust and confidence I had in his doctor.
-I also know that if he ever has a question he feels comfortable to personally call or email his cardiologist on his own.
-Gabe is off to college and I feel confident that he is still well taken care of.
+But because I had trust and confidence in Gabe’s doctor, I was able to be strong for Gabe.
+He is now at college and I feel confident that he is still well taken care of.